AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 On the eCatalog page, on the **[!UICONTROL Order Pages]** tab, select a Layout option: **[!UICONTROL 1 Up]**, **[!UICONTROL 2 Up]**, or **[!UICONTROL Custom]**.
 You can rearrange pages or spreads by dragging them or, in a large eCatalog, choosing a page name on the Move To menu.

-To add pages, select a folder in the Asset Library, and then drag PDF or image files from into the Order Pages screen.
+To add pages, select a folder in the Asset Library, and then drag PDF or image files into the Order Pages screen.
 Instead of default page numbers, you can provide custom page names or import many page names.

 Select **[!UICONTROL Save]**, enter a name for your eCatalog, choose an Adobe Dynamic Media Classic folder for storing it, and select **[!UICONTROL Save]**.
 Each time you change the page order or edit your eCatalog, save your changes by selecting **[!UICONTROL Save]**.